Gaussian Formalism: Joint Measurement for Heisenberg's Uncertainty Relation for Errors by Squeezed Coherent States: Summary and discussion

 In contrast, the refined Lee uncertainty relation, focusing on errors for local representability, provides a constant lower bound that remains unaffected by such limits and is invariably saturated for a pure Gaussian initial state.
 This lower bound aligns with Heisenberg's value.
 Our study delves into the Gaussian measurement process in the phase space, demonstrating its capability to interpolate smoothly between the projective measurements of position and momentum.

-Building on the foundational research of Heisenberg; Kennard and Robertson (KR); and Schr\"odinger, and the advancements by Arthurs, Kelly, and Goodman (AKG); Ozawa; and Watanabe, Sagawa, and Ueda (WSU), our research deepens the understanding of quantum uncertainty.
+Building on the foundational work of Heisenberg; Kennard, Weyl, and Robertson; and Schr\"odinger, as well as on the advancements made by Arthurs, Kelly, and Goodman; Ozawa; and Watanabe, Sagawa, and Ueda, our research deepens the understanding of quantum uncertainty.
 We leverage the Gaussian wave-packet formalism to provide a comprehensive and tangible approach to the abstract constructs of the LT formalism.
 This paper advocates for the POVM measurement onto the Gaussian wave-packet basis as a natural method for joint position and momentum measurement, offering concrete expressions for previously abstract concepts like pullback and pushforward within the LT formalism.
 Our work bridges the theoretical and practical aspects of quantum mechanics, setting the stage for further research and applications in quantum uncertainty.

 It has been shown that the Gaussian basis used in our current study on a fixed time slice can be extended to the whole spacetime~\cite{Ishikawa:2005zc,Ishikawa:2018koj,Ishikawa:2020hph,Ishikawa:2021bzf}; see Ref.~\cite{Oda:2021tiv} for the complete basis of Lorentz invariant wave packets and Ref.~\cite{Oda:2023qek} for that of Lorentz covariant ones including the spin degrees of freedom.
 It would be fascinating to explore the time-energy uncertainty relation on this ground.
 It is also interesting to show the LT and Lee inequalities for the standard Clauser-Horne-Shimony-Holt (CHSH) inequality as a concrete realization in the finite-dimensional space.
 These developments will be presented in subsequent publications.